-Manuel Parra is the Business Development Director, Software Solutions – Americas at AVEVA, a thought leader in the water utility industry that is at the forefront of developing technology that advances the Smart Water Networks concept.
+Manuel Parra is Vice President of Practice Management at Xylem.
+He previously served as the Business Development Director, Software Solutions – Americas at AVEVA.
 Manuel has become an avid and active voice in the smart water networks space and has authored numerous articles, white-papers and presentations on various smart water topics.
 He has a degree in Business Administration from the University of Murcia (Spain) and a B.A. in European Business from Manchester Metropolitan University (UK).

 SWAN Management Team

 Amir joined SWAN in 2013 and has been instrumental in growing the organisation into the leading global hub for the smart water sector.
 Throughout his time, he has helped engage members, develop in-depth research reports, and create innovative tools such as the SWAN Interactive Tool and SWAN Research Portal.
 Amir also helped launch and grow regional SWAN Alliances in the Americas, Asia-Pacific, and Europe.
 Before joining SWAN, he completed a dual-master’s degree in Environmental Science and Public Affairs from Indiana University.
 In conjunction with SWAN, Amir is now pursuing a PhD focused on the role of the Data-as-a-Service model on urban sewershed management.

 Shayna Ramboz, Events Manager